interstitialRedirectModalTitle

 Reed Park Tree Planting This large-scale planting also served as a hands-on learning opportunity for volunteers. © Arizona Sustainability Alliance

-If you spend any amount of time outdoors during the summer in Phoenix, you might get a headache and feel dizzy.
-Rising urban heat affects all of us, although neighborhoods with a healthy tree canopy can feel up to 13 degrees cooler than those with sparse vegetation.
-Urban trees not only lower temperatures—they also clean the air, helping to prevent respiratory health issues.
+If you’ve spent any time outdoors during a Phoenix summer, you know the toll: headaches, dry mouth, even dizziness.
+Rising urban heat affects everyone, but neighborhoods with a healthy tree canopy can feel up to 13 degrees cooler than those with sparse vegetation.
+Trees don’t just lower temperatures – they clean the air, reducing respiratory risks and improve overall health.

-“We’re excited to partner with Mesa and other cities and community organizations to respond to intense heat and ensure a thriving urban forest—especially for those who need it most,” said Amy Scoville-Weaver, healthy cities director for TNC in Arizona.
+“We’re excited to partner with Mesa and other cities and community organizations to respond to intense heat and ensure a thriving urban forest—especially for those who need it most,” said Amy Scoville-Weaver, Healthy Cities director for TNC Arizona.

-The large-scale planting also served as a hands-on learning opportunity.
-Volunteers gained practical skills in how to plant a tree and the importance of tree care over its lifetime.
-These practices, including pruning, watering and mulching, are essential—not just for tree survival, but for sustaining a healthy canopy that supports biodiversity, boosts property values and fosters community well-being.
+The large-scale planting doubled as a hands-on learning experience.
+Volunteers gained practical skills in tree planting and long-term care—pruning, watering, mulching—that are essential not only for survival but for sustaining a canopy that supports biodiversity, boosts property values, and fosters community well-being.

-Among the volunteers were graduates of the Urban Heat Leadership Academy (UHLA), a free bilingual program offered by TNC Arizona and Unlimited Potential, focused on community engagement, tree health, green stormwater infrastructure and public health.
+Among the volunteers were graduates of the Urban Heat Leadership Academy (UHLA), a free bilingual program offered by TNC Arizona and Unlimited Potential.
+UHLA equips residents with knowledge in tree health, green stormwater infrastructure, and public health—empowering them to lead change in their own neighborhoods.

-Additional partners in the initiative included the Arizona Sustainability Alliance, Trees Matter, Watershed Management Group and Unlimited Potential.
-The project was proudly supported by the Arizona Columbine Garden Club and The Garden Club of America.
+Additional partners included the Arizona Sustainability Alliance, Trees Matter, Watershed Management Group, and Unlimited Potential, with proud support from the Arizona Columbine Garden Club and The Garden Club of America.

 Learn more about extreme heat and tree canopy in your neighborhood at nature.org/healthycitiesaz.